testfairy/docs/docs/051_Platforms/62_Nativescript.md

 ### Remote Logging

-TestFairy provides a way of viewing your application's log statements along with your session.
-Note that this api does not also log to the console.
+TestFairy provides you with a way to view your application's log statements along with your session.
+Note that this API does not log to the console, as well.

 ```
 // in Nativescript